sebastiendfortier/jupyter-emacs-proxy/jupyter_xemacs_proxy/README.md

 Currently this requires
 - that [jupyter-server-proxy](https://github.com/jupyterhub/jupyter-server-proxy) includes this [pull request](https://github.com/jupyterhub/jupyter-server-proxy/pull/226) and
-- you use jupyter-gui-app-proxy with a version number >= 0.3.0 (not on pypi)
+- you use jupyter-xemacs-proxy with a version number >= 0.3.0 (not on pypi)

 ### Xpra
 [Xpra](https://xpra.org/) is an open-source multi-platform persistent *remote display* solution for forwarding applications and desktop screens.
 It allows you to run X11 programs, usually on a remote host, and direct their display to your local machine.